APONVIE as the Foundation of a Multimodal Regimen for Patients at Medium-to-High Risk of Postoperative Nausea and Vomiting (PONV)

 Kaur Bar Graph

-There was no statistically significant difference in early episodes of vomiting between the aprepitant and IV ondansetron groups; however, aprepitant demonstrated a longer acting effect than IV ondansetron and better prevented delayed vomiting.
+There was no statistically significant difference in early episodes of vomiting between the aprepitant and IV ondansetron groups; however, aprepitant demonstrated a longer-acting effect than IV ondansetron and better prevented delayed vomiting.

 View study